Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Datasets

-We fix the non-IID distribution to fairly compare different methods.
-Table \ref{tab:non-iid-distribution} is a specific distribution used in experiments.
-We also conduct experiments in other non-IID distributions and see that our GKT method also beats baselines.
+We fix the non-I.I.D. distribution to fairly compare different methods.
+Table \ref{tab:non-iid-distribution} is a specific distribution used in the experiments.
+We also conduct experiments in other non-I.I.D. distributions and observe that our FedGKT method also outperforms baselines.
 To generate the different distribution, we can change the random seed in \textit{main.py} of our source code.